Free Trial

 Deep site taxonomy is another issue.
 Many pages on ecommerce sites get buried deep in the architecture, making them almost inaccessible within the site’s available crawl budget.

 Broken links, both internal and external, can prevent crawlers from accessing all pages on your site.
-Not to mention that they provide a poor user experience, and that, in turn, could affect your rankings, organic traffic and the conversion rate.
+Not to mention that they provide a poor user experience, and that, in turn, could affect your rankings, organic traffic, and the conversion rate.

 Page Speed

 Page speed directly affects conversions on a page.
 Kissmetrics load time research notes that if a page takes longer than 3 seconds to load, more than a quarter of users will click away.
-In the same study, Walmart.com reports that with every second of increased page speed, they saw a two-percent increase in conversion.
+In the same study, Walmart.com reports that with every second of increased page speed, they saw a two-percent boost in conversion.

-The a few of the top factors that slow down page speed are:
+A few of the top factors that slow down page speed are:

 • Heave image on a page